011000100110111101101111/Nexus/docs/about.md

 headshot: /images/headshot.jpeg
 ---

 I currently live in Salem, MA which is a town fairly close to Boston.
-I attend the University of Massachusetts Lowell,studying computer science with a focus in Cybersecurity, and am expected to be graduated this Spring, 2024.
+I'm currently enrolled at the University of Massachusetts Lowell, majoring in computer science with a focus on cybersecurity.
+I anticipate graduating this spring, and am excited to explore jobs in the DevOps / Cybersecurity world.

 Hobbies 🆓⏳